kaouther-95/Management-of-a-veterinary-practice/README.md

 # Management-of-a-veterinary-practice
-desktop application developed in JAVA for veterinary practice management
+- desktop application developed in JAVA for veterinary practice management .
+- this application uses Derby Apach as the database .